intuitive-robots/lerobot-irl-models/README.md

 # Implementation of IRL models in LeRobot

+# Models
+## Flower Model

+## Pi0/0.5 Model
+For Training Pi0 model:
+    1. Create conda env as described here: https://huggingface.co/docs/lerobot/en/pi0
+    2. Change in the config file your settings and train.sh
+    3. Run the training script: sbatch train.sh

+For evaluation:

+## groot Model
+For Training Pi0 model:
+    1. Create conda env as described here: https://huggingface.co/docs/lerobot/en/groot
+    2. Change in the config file your settings and train.sh
+    3. Run the training script: sbatch train.sh

+For evaluation:

 Evaluation on real robot:

 1. Install Novometis with the commands from real robot and name the env lerobot-irl-models